 “16.1.1.1.1.
 Temporarily modified view

-To enable an improved view in special driving situations manoeuvre (e.g. where in case of conventional mirrors the field of view is usually changed by the driver moving their head to achieve incident angle to the mirror)temporary modified views different from the default view it shall be permitted to change temporarily the field of view. so that Tthe requirements laid down in paragraphs 15.2.4. (field of vision) and 16.1.3. (magnification and resolution) may not be fulfilled during this temporarily modified view.
+To enable an improved view in special driving situations manoeuvres (e.g. where in the case of conventional mirrors the field of view is usually changed by the driver moving their head to achieve incident angle to the mirror)temporary modified views different from the default view it shall be permitted to change temporarily the field of view, so that Tthe requirements laid down in paragraphs 15.2.4. (field of vision) and 16.1.3. (magnification and resolution) may not be fulfilled during this temporarily modified view.

 The operation of this function shall be intuitive to the driver and not cause additional safety risks such as additional blind spots.
-In the case of articulated vehicles, this includes the detection an adaptation of the funktionmodified view to the full length of the vehicle combination.
+In the case of articulated vehicles, this includes the detection an adaptation of the funktionmodified view to cover the full length of the vehicle combination.
 The operation of the function shall cease, when the manoeuvre has been completed and the CMS shall return to the default view.

 The temporary modified view It shall be indicated to the driver, that a temporarily modified view is displayed.
 At any time, the driver shall be able to deactivate the function.
 The operator’s manual shall inform the driver accordingly.”